allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Normally, commitments are managed in the Commitments Board module due to its greater functionality.

-However, to enter commitments directly from the LRS, the following is the best way: 1.
-On the person/date block, right-click and select Add Commitment 2.
-Notice the date and person are already filled in.
+However, to enter commitments directly from the LRS, the following is the best way:

+1. On the person/date block, right-click and select Add Commitment
+2. Notice the date and person are already filled in.
 Enter the remaining data and click Save and Close.

 Edit a Commitment

 Click on a person’s commitment block to open the dialog showing all commitments for that person on that date.
 Highlight the Commitment and click Edit Commitment.
 Make the change and click Save.

-NOTE.
+!!!
+NOTE
     You cannot edit sorties or shifts from the LRS.
 Edit those in the Flying Schedule and Shift Schedule modules.

 See all commitment details for a single day